 VMware is responsible for hosting the service and providing feature updates and enhancements for a software-as-a-service experience.
 Horizon Cloud is a multi-tenant environment, and has several regional control plane instances.
 Each regional control plane instance corresponds to its hosting geographic data center, as described in the service description document available from the VMware Horizon Service Description and Service Level Agreement page.
 Your tenant account is associated with a specific regional instance at the time the account is created.

-The cloud control plane also hosts the common cloud- and web-based management user interface called the Horizon Cloud Administration Console, or console for short.
+The control plane also hosts the common cloud- and web-based management user interface called the Horizon Universal Console, or console for short.
 This console runs in industry-standard browsers.
 It provides IT administrators with a single location for management and administrative tasks involving user assignments and the virtual desktops, remote desktop sessions, and applications.
-This console is accessible from anywhere at any time, providing maximum flexibility.
+This console dynamically reflects your tenant's current state and is accessible from anywhere at any time, providing maximum flexibility.